 Most of the major web hosting companies offer packages that come with WordPress preinstalled.
 Those who go for this option will have a website up and running as soon as they’ve registered their domain name and signed up for the hosting package, a process that usually only takes a matter of minutes.

-Once installed, there are countless free themes and plugins available to further customize the look and feel of the blog and add additional functionality.
+Once installed, there are countless free A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More and plugins available to further customize the look and feel of the blog and add additional functionality.

 Showcasing Your Professionalism